UFFeScience/SambA-SciPhy/README.md

 sh submit.sh
 ```

-If you want to change the inputs, you can change it in the ```submit.sh``` bash script adding the top  of file  command like:
+If you want to change the inputs, you can change it in the ```submit.sh``` bash script changing the top of file entry with a command as:

 ``` bash
 echo NAME;FASTA_FILE > inputList.txt$
 echo "FILE_NAME;$WORKSPACE/inputs/FILE_NAME" >> inputList.txt
 ```

-Where ```FILE_NAME``` is the file name of the file that you want to add.
+where ```FILE_NAME``` is the file name of the file that you want to add.
 You can find all the original and reproducible inputs in the ```inputs/``` folder.
+The web-based SAMbA-RaP dashboards will be available in your browser at ```https://localhost:8000```

 ## A session recorded

-The video below shows the sequence of commands you need to reproduce this workflow (*note:* We renamed the Source Code directory to SourceCode (*no space in between*) to avoid possible conflicts of reserved characters):
+The video below shows the sequence of commands you need to reproduce this workflow once the repository was already cloned.
+*Note:* we renamed the Source Code directory to SourceCode (*no space in between*) to avoid possible conflicts of reserved characters.

 <a href="https://asciinema.org/a/ndWMECaBxT9Sdld8DuCp04fHO" target="_blank">